vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "name":"tattoo2"
             }
         ```
-         - Auth: `Introduce el token para actualizar la cita`
+         - Auth: `Enter the token to update the appointment.`

     - DELETE